New Mexico Search & Rescue

 That Others May Live…

 Search and Rescue missions in New Mexico occur every 36 hours.
-Missions include overdue aircraft, lost hunters, lost children, drowning, climbers, hikers, skiers, fishermen, or other users our great New Mexico outdoors.
+Missions include overdue aircraft, lost hunters, lost children, drowning, climbers, hikers, skiers, fishermen, or other users of our great New Mexico outdoors.

 SAR Resource Officer